bbc/rd-taster-pilot-documentation/docs/pilot-technical-pack.md

 * [New Window](integration/new-window.md)

 You should talk to the Taster team to understand which is best for your application.
-As a general rule of thumb, things like interactive video, standalone games, etc work best in an IFrame.
-Standalone websites and external things like Twitter bots work best in a New Window.
+As a general rule of thumb, things like interactive video, standalone games, etc. work best in an IFrame.
+Standalone websites and external things like Twitter bots work best in a new window.
 Use the links above to read more about the different approaches and integration hooks.

 ## Technical review